RavensbourneWebMedia/Blogging/README.md

 * It doesn't look good.
 * I know what I'm doing so there's no need to write it down.

-Let's not call it a *blog*, but rather an **online sketchbook**.
+:pencil: Let's not call it a *blog*, but rather an **online sketchbook**.

-Creative people have been using sketchbooks for centuries to jot down ideas, record conversations, remember things, plan projects, doodle...
+Creative people have been using sketchbooks for centuries to jot down ideas, record conversations, collect inspirations, remember things, plan projects, doodle...

-It's place to think.
+:thought_balloon: It's place to think.

 Sketching and writing (whether is on paper or digital) helps you: